Office Ours Extended

 Adriana Rivera: Should you add older work to your website with newer work?
 Should you show in-progress work?

-Michael M., Associate Creative Director: Regarding showing older work—if theres a specific type of project that you like to focus on, and are trying to get more of that type of work (e.g. branding, editorial design, mobile apps), showing older work in the field helps demonstrate that you have vast experience in that area.
+Michael M., Associate Creative Director: Regarding showing older work—if there’s a specific type of project that you like to focus on, and are trying to get more of that type of work (e.g. branding, editorial design, mobile apps), showing older work in the field helps demonstrate that you have vast experience in that area.

 Showing in-progress work alongside buttoned up case studies feels out of place.
-In our industry, there are plenty of more appropriate venues for that type of thing (social media, Dribbble or personal blogs)—places where its more common to share snippets of in-progress work and provide a little behind-the-scenes around your process.
+In our industry, there are plenty of more appropriate venues for that type of thing (social media, Dribbble or personal blogs)—places where it’s more common to share snippets of in-progress work and provide a little behind-the-scenes around your process.

 Eugene Wang: Mondo seems like a dream client.
 While working with them, were there discussions about having their product less limited, more readily available to those that want them, rather than to the fast-fingered and mercenary?